tinalexander/tinalexander.github.io/notes/2024/12-december.md

 > QUESTION 3: Have any symptomatic cattle been identified so far at Raw Farm's premises
 >
 > RESPONSE: As previously noted, please contact the California Department of Food and Agriculture for this question.

+## Food and Drug Administration statement on Raw Farm recall

+- **Source:** emailed statement
+- **Attribution:** Food and Drug Administration spokesperson Janell Goodwin
+- **Date:** received December 4, 2024

+> The FDA and RAW FARM, LLC (f/k/a Organic Pastures Dairy Co., LLC) are involved in an ongoing enforcement action in the U.S. District Court for the Eastern District of California, United States of America v.
+Organic Pastures Dairy Co., et al., 1:08-cv-1786 (E.D.
+Cal.).
+Per agency policy the FDA does not comment on possible, pending or ongoing litigation.